xavierliancw/iOSDevelopment-Basics-Examination/README.md

 - [ ] Have it play any sound you like when it's tapped
 - [ ] Reset the star's size if it's going to grow past 12 times its original size
 - [ ] Persist the star's size between app launches

+### Task "pepper":
+- [ ] Merge branch "pepper" into your work
+- [ ] Successfully build and run your project afterwards

 ### Task "cactus"
 - [ ] Solve the travelling salesman problem